 Bubble Snakes: How to Make a Sock Bubble Blower

-We have a limited time to do summer activities outdoors in Minnesota.
+We have a limited time to do warm weather activities outdoors in Minnesota.
 You'll almost always find at least part of our family outside when the sun is shining and the weather is nice!

 The kids love playing outside more than anything else, and I'm always rounding up ideas for fun activities that can only be done outside.
 After all, we have long winters for all sorts of indoor fun.

 I've always thought bubbles were the perfect outdoor project.
 Babies love them.
 Kids love them.
 Even adults love them!

 A few days ago we made bubble snakes with some simple household ingredients.
 This is one of those projects that takes about five minutes to make but creates hours of fun for everyone!

 Honestly, I think all ages would love this little project.
 My 2 year old niece thought they were fascinating.
 My kids and our neighbor's kids are all in elementary school and they had a blast making bubble snake after bubble snake, then watching each other make them.